Joe Deters: 2012 - Hamilton County Prosecuting Attorney Election

-Facing Former City of Cincinnati Prosecuting Attorney Janaya Trotter, Deters campaigned on the promise to continue removing violent offenders from the streets and ensuring the safety of Hamilton County residents.
-Deters later defeated Trotter, garnering 59 percent of the vote.
+Facing former City of Cincinnati assistant prosecutor Janaya Trotter, Deters campaigned on the promise to continue removing violent offenders from the streets and ensuring the safety of Hamilton County residents.
+Deters defeated Trotter, garnering 59 percent of the vote.

 2016 - Hamilton County Prosecuting Attorney Election

-In his bid for a sixth term, Deters faced Alan Triggs, a former assistant prosecutor and Magistrate Judge.
+In his bid for a sixth term, Deters faced Alan Triggs, a former assistant prosecutor and Magistrate.
 Deters campaigned on a similar platform, aggressively prosecuting violent criminals while seeking opportunities for diversion programs, where appropriate.
-He won by among the narrowest margins of his career in this race, winning roughly 54 percent of the vote.
+He won with 54 percent of the vote.

 2020 - Hamilton County Prosecuting Attorney Election

-A re-match of the 2004 write-in campaign, Deters faced and eventually defeated Fanon Rucker in the 2020 Election.
-Calling it the “most satisfying” victory of his political career, Deters won after his campaign targeted voters who had become dissatisfied with then-Republican President Donald Trump, overcoming the president’s 65 thousand-vote deficit in Hamilton County.
+A re-match of the 2004 write-in campaign, Deters faced and defeated Fanon Rucker in the 2020 Election.
+Calling it the “most satisfying” victory of his political career, Deters won after his campaign targeted voters who had become dissatisfied with then-Republican President Donald Trump, overcoming the president’s 65,000-vote deficit in Hamilton County.